 General Education and Core Curriculum Committee

 This Committee establishes the objectives of the general education and core curriculum for the Fayetteville campus; reviews courses requested by the college faculties to be added to the state-approved list of courses and recommends additions and deletions from that list; reviews the performance of UA students on the Rising Junior Exam and other assessments of achievement in general education in relation to the core to assess educational needs; and explores alternative ways to satisfy core curriculum objectives.
 The Committee monitors the effectiveness of the general education core curriculum to detect the need for, or possibility of, variances and undertakes other duties as required to ensure that the core meets the needs of this campus and its students.
 Membership consists of five representatives from the Fulbright College, on representative from each of the other undergraduate colleges, one from the library, and two students.
+The chair or chair’s designee from the Academic Advising Council serves as an ex-officio member.
 Members shall be appointed for three-year terms, and a chairperson shall be elected by the members.

 *Chair/**Vice-Chair